 This transitional period brings with it physiological, social and emotional changes, as well as academic challenges.
-Education and welfare professionals have identified this period as a dangerous one for those young teens who are unable to confront these changes.
-Teens struggling with these challenges drop through the cracks, unnoticed.
-If, and when, they are eventually noticed, the damage caused is difficult to undo.
+Social actors have identified this period as critical, where many cases of school drop-out and delinquency occur.
+Teens struggling with these challenges drop through the cracks, unnoticed – and the damage caused is extremely difficult to mend.

-The H’etz Delphine Levy Project, the first of its kind in the city, launched in the Spring of 2017.
-Developed in cooperation with the Jerusalem Municipality, the program is unique in that it is a preventative project – and not a reactive one.
+The “H’etz” Project, the first of its kind in the city, was launched in the Spring of 2016.
+Developed in cooperation with the Jerusalem Municipality, the program is unique in that it is a failure prevention project – and not a reactive one.
 It prepares pre-teens for all of the demands that await them in this transitional period.
-It helps them apply to and take the requisite entrance exams of the middle school of their choice – as required in Jerusalem.
+It helps them apply to the middle school of their choice – as required in Jerusalem – by helping them reach an adequate level and preparing them for the required interviews.
 And it accompanies them through the first two years at the vastly larger middle schools so that they will not lose their way.
-The project works in close cooperation with the schools and parents of the participants in order to maintain continuity and uniformity.
+The project works in close cooperation with the children’s schools and parents.

-• Customized academic enrichment through Negba’s Learning Center
+- Customized school tutoring through Negba’s Learning Center

-• Group activities aimed at improving emotional expression, building trust in people, and developing social skills
+- Group activities aimed at improving the development of emotional and social skills

-• Leisure activities: sports, arts and crafts, culture, etc.
+- Leisure activities: sports, arts and crafts, culture, outings, etc.

 - Workshop on puberty-induced changes awareness and balanced interpersonal relationships

 The “H’etz” – Delphine Lévy program is designed for 45 youth.